Skip to main content

 We will calculate Adira’s taxes first the long way:

 Now, using the simplified tax table for single filing status, we see that Adira’s taxable income puts her in the 24% tax bracket.
 The simplified table tells us that her taxes will be equal to $15,469 plus 24% of the excess over $100,500.
-Notice the number $15,469 is very close to what we got for all of the “full” tax brackets, so we only need to calculate the last one.
-To find the excess over $82,500, we subtract $82,500 from her taxable income.
+Notice the number $15,469 is the total for the first three tax brackets that are “full,” so we only need to calculate the last one.
+To find the excess over $100,500, we subtract $100,500 from her taxable income.
 Thus, her taxes are:

 \begin{align*} \$15{,}469+0.24(\$106{,}450-\$100{,}500)\amp=\$15{,}469+0.24(\$1{,}428)\\ \amp=\$15{,}469+\$1{,}428\\ \amp=\$16{,}897 \end{align*}